 It’s Not About The Honey

+I have childhood memories of bees from when my parents kept a couple of hives on a Cornish smallholding that we were raised up on.
 Forty years on my wife and I moved inland to experience country life for ourselves.
-One of the first things I did was enrol onto a beekeeping course and in 2015 we had our first colony of bees.
+One of the first things I did was enrol on a beekeeping course and in 2015 we had our first colony of bees.

-My bee journey was further enhanced a few years later when I joined a small trip to Belarus to spend a few days in the Naliboki Forest learning about the traditional art of Tree Beekeeping.® I had questioned some of the practices associated with modern day beekeeping.
+A couple of years down the line I stumbled upon a social media article promoting a Tree Beekeeping Workshop being held at the Dartington Hall estate in Devon.
+It was being hosted by Jonathan Powell from the Natural Beekeeping Trust.
+I was drawn to the article because of my love of working with wood.
+I had no idea however that it would change my whole outlook on beekeeping.
+My ‘bee journey’ was about to take a dramatic change of course.
+To be honest I’d never even really considered the existence of wild bees before and how they survived in their natural environment.
+My bee journey was further enhanced a few years later when I joined a small trip to Belarus to spend a few days in the Naliboki Forest learning about the traditional art of Tree Beekeeping® I had questioned some of the practices associated with modern day beekeeping.
 I never treated my bees for the varroa mite for example and always wondered about feeding bees sugar syrup, really it can’t be good for them can it?
 The more I researched the life of wild bees the more I realised how far apart some modern beekeeping practices were.